UNODISASTER/unodisaster.github.io/_posts/2021-12-01-administration.md

 As of 2022, the central readings of this space include 4 distinct pieces:

-  - OIG Report
+  - Department of Homeland Security Office of the Inspector General.
+2019.
+FEMA’s Longstanding IT Deficiencies Hindered 2017 Response and Recovery Operations. https://www.oig.dhs.gov/sites/default/files/assets/2019-08/OIG-19-58-Aug19.pdf
-  - RAND Scoping Lit Review
+  - Melissa Finucane, Linnea Warren May, and Joan Change. [n.d.].
+A Scoping Literature Review on Indicators and Metrics for Assessing Racial Equity in Disaster Preparation, Response, and Recovery. https://www.rand.org/pubs/research_reports/RRA1083-1.html
-  - Hughes Piece
+  - Reuter, Christian, Amanda Lee Hughes, and Marc-André Kaufhold.
+"Social media in crisis management: An evaluation and analysis of crisis informatics research."
+International Journal of Human–Computer Interaction 34.4 (2018): 280-294.
-  - Palen / Anderson piece
+  - Palen, Leysia, and Kenneth M. Anderson.
+"Crisis informatics—New data for extraordinary times."
+Science 353.6296 (2016): 224-225.

 Philosophically, this work uses:

-  - No Such Thing as a Natural Disaster
+  - Hartman, Chester W., Gregory Squires, and Gregory D. Squires, eds.
+There is no such thing as a natural disaster: Race, class, and Hurricane Katrina.
+Taylor & Francis, 2006.
-  - The Oldsmar Water Plant Cyberattack
+  - The Oldsmar Water Plant Cyberattack: https://www.abcactionnews.com/news/region-pinellas/hacker-increases-chemical-levels-at-oldsmars-water-treatment-plant-sheriff-says
-  - Godel Escher Bach
+  - Hofstadter, Douglas R. Gödel, Escher, Bach: An Eternal Golden Braid.
+London: Harvester Press, 1979.

 <a name="min_approach"></a>
 ## What are the bare minimum approaches of machine learning, artificial intelligence, and information retrieval?